csells/go_router/README.md

 Of course, any local web server that can be configured to redirect all traffic to `index.html` will do.

 # Conditional Routes
-The route builder is called each time that the location changes, which allows you to change the routes based on the location.
-Furthermore, if you'd like to change the set of routes based on conditional app state, e.g. whether a user is logged in or not, you can do so using `InheritedWidget` or one of it's wrappers.
-For example, imagine a simple class to track the app's current logged in state:
+The routes builder is called each time that the location changes, which allows you to change the routes based on the location.
+Furthermore, if you'd like to change the set of routes based on conditional app state, you can do so using `InheritedWidget` or one of it's wrappers.
+For example, imagine a simple class to track the app's current logged in
+state:

 ```dart
 class LoginInfo extends ChangeNotifier {